Stand with Ukraine flag

 And also navigation elements:

-• Gateway configuration - when clicked, a modal window with general gateway settings opens;
+• Gateway configuration - when clicked, a modal window with general gateway settings opens.

 • Connectors - when clicked, a page for managing and configuring connectors opens.

-Also, on this page, you can create a new gateway, as well as sort them according to the parameters described above.
+On this page, you can create a new gateway, as well as sort them according to the parameters described above.

 The dashboard consists of 4 main widgets: